 As the first UK authority to include connected and autonomous vehicles (CAVs) in local strategy and development plans, as well as to have a dedicated team, OCC is keen to support the safe growth and deployment of CAVs and promote an equitable change to smart mobility.
 In OmniCAV, OCC will be providing data crucial to construct and evaluate the simulation environment, local knowledge and facilitate the road trials.
 OCC will also be leading on the citizen engagement during the project.

-XPI Simulation, a wholly-owned subsidiary of Thales in the UK, designs and manufactures a range of simulators for driver training and research applications.
-XPI's core capability is the development of a software architecture that accommodates the functions related to driving simulation - including hardware interfaces, image generation, databases, models, vehicle dynamics and scenarios.
-For OmniCAV, XPI will lead the design and development of the simulation software that will be used to test AVs.
+XPI Simulation, a wholly-owned subsidiary of Thales UK, designs and manufactures a range of world leading, cost-effective simulator systems for driver training and research applications.
+XPI's core capability lies in the development of a flexible and modular software architecture that accommodates the different functions related to driving simulation - including physical hardware interfaces, image generation, database generation, modelling, vehicle dynamics and scenario creation.
+For OmniCAV, XPI will be leading the design and development of the core simulation software that will be used to test autonomous vehicles.